 The United States Department of Agriculture, Agricultural Marketing Service, Dairy Grading Branch issues veterinary health certificates for dairy products produced in listed establishments for export to Chile.

-The European Union (EU) requires two levels of certification for most imported products containing animal-derived ingredients.
-The information below applies to dairy, seafood, collagen, and gelatin products, as well as certain products containing ingredients derived from such products.
+The European Union (EU) has three levels of requirements for most imported products containing animal-derived ingredients: country/territory listing, establishment listing, and certificates.
+The information below applies to dairy, seafood, bivalve molluscan shellfish, collagen, and gelatin products, as well as certain products containing ingredients derived from such products.

-First, the EU requires lists of approved establishments based on submissions from the competent authorities of exporting countries.
-Only products processed at approved establishments are eligible for entry into the EU.
-FDA is the competent authority for dairy, seafood, collagen, and gelatin products.
-Manufacturers and processors of dairy, seafood, collagen, or gelatin products may apply with FDA to be included on these lists via the Export Listing Module.
-For more information, please visit Food Export Lists.
+For many products of animal origin, the EU will only accept imports that originate from third country establishments that appear on the EU's lists of third country establishments from which imports of that product are permitted.
+The EU maintains these lists based on submissions from the competent authorities of exporting countries.
+FDA is the U.S. competent authority for dairy, seafood, bivalve molluscan shellfish, collagen, and gelatin products.
+For ease of reference, FDA refers to the EU lists for these products as the EU dairy export list, EU seafood export list, EU shellfish export list, EU collagen export list, and the EU gelatin export list.
+Establishments involved in the production of dairy, seafood, bivalve molluscan shellfish, collagen, or gelatin products may apply with FDA to be included on these lists via the Export Listing Module.
+For more information about the EU establishment listing requirements for each product type, please visit Food Export Lists.

-Please note, the manufacturing or processing establishment for a product must be officially listed by the EU for the product to be eligible for entry.
-The FDA sends updates to these lists on a quarterly basis and once the EU receives these updates, it may take 8-15 weeks for the EU to publish these lists.
-Please consult the EU website to ensure that the establishment is listed by the EU before attempting to export products.
+Please note that relevant establishments must be officially listed by the EU for products to be eligible for entry.
+FDA sends updates to these lists on a quarterly basis, but it may take 8-15 weeks for the EU to publish the updated lists.
+Please consult the official lists posted on the EU website to ensure that the establishment is listed by the EU before attempting to export products.

 The United States Department of Agriculture, Agricultural Marketing Service, Dairy Grading Branch issues veterinary health certificates for dairy products produced in listed establishments for export to the EU.